kweng2/kweng2.github.io/_posts/2016-01-28-Postgres-with-Docker.md

 ---

 ### Disclaimer!
-Setting up Postgres requires a user, password, and a new database, which all need to be created in a Dockerfile.
+Setting up Postgres requires a user, password, and a new database.
 Otherwise, any server trying to connect to the database, despite correct port pointing, will not work.

-### How to Set-up Postgres within Docker
+### How to Set-up Postgres within Docker The Hard Way

 Here is the Dockerfile that will create a Postgres database and set it up with user 'docker', password 'docker', and database 'docker'.